Movie ranch: Newer movie ranches

-However, by 2019, Sable Ranch was at least partially back in business, serving as the filming site for the Wipeout-inspired mini-golf competition Holey Moley.
-In May 2019, fires caused additional damage to some of the movie sets.

-J.W.
-Eaves Movie Ranch
+Mortenson's Eaves Movie Ranch

-Located in Santa Fe, New Mexico, the J.W.
-Eaves Movie Ranch was opened in the early 1960s with their first production being the CBS television series Empire in 1962.
+Located in Santa Fe, New Mexico, the Mortenson's Eaves Movie Ranch, formally known as J.W Eaves Ranch was opened in the early 1960s with their first production being the CBS television series Empire in 1962.
+Clint Mortenson acquired the ranch in 2024.
 Over 250 other productions have filmed here over the years including The Cheyenne Social Club, Chisum, Easy Rider and Young Guns II.
 In 1998, a tornado touched down one mile from the film crew of Wishbone's Dog Days of the West as they were shooting the western scenes.
 It dissipated as it headed toward the set.

 The Eaves Ranch is open to the public and has been home to the Thirsty Ear roots music festival.
 Other festivals have also been held here, but some movie-making continues.
 For example, some scenes for the 2018 Cohen Brothers anthology film, The Ballad of Buster Scruggs, were filmed here.